What’s the Difference Between Impossible Foods and Beyond Meat?

-Impossible Foods also sells its product online, but also sells directly to restaurants both in the fast food and fine dining space, so places like White Castle, Burger King, Applebee’s, and Momofuku Nishi can sell it to you.
-This makes swapping proteins for these businesses easy; a whopper doesn’t have to change drastically -- it’s just now called an “Impossible” whopper and contains no real beef.
+Impossible Foods also sells its product online, but also distributes directly to restaurants both in the fast food and fine dining space, so places like White Castle, Burger King, Applebee’s, and Momofuku Nishi can sell it to you.
+They've recently also been incorporated into the grocery aisles of places like Target, Kroger, and Walmart.

 Are these two companies the only major players in the game?

 It seems that the rising popularity of plant-based meat is only just beginning.
 More and more establishments are offering the vegetarian patties as demand increases, and it seems like these two competitors will see more copycat “meat” brands spring up; Tyson Foods, one of America’s largest meatpackers, has recently announced their own line of vegan meat patties after selling their shares of Beyond Meat.
 There are new plant-based chicken brands, like Daring Foods, and even an eggless egg brand, Just, which replicates the flavors and texture of scrambled eggs.